Equity, Diversity, Inclusion, and Justice

 The College of Science supports a culture where each person feels they belong, regardless of race, color, religion, religious creed, genetic information, sex, gender, gender identity, sexual orientation, age, national origin, ancestry, veteran or disability status.
 We celebrate the diversity of our community, and we seek to expand representation to further excellence.
 We commit to be a College where members act with respect, trust, collaboration, and communication, and where inappropriate behavior is reported and acted on without fear of retaliation.
 Download our Principles of Community here.

 We stand against racial violence and systemic injustice against Black people.
 We stand for anti-racist policies, equity, and justice within our College and across Northeastern University.
 We denounce the insidious disrespect of women that furthers gender inequity in science.
-We will work towards the following goals in support of these principles:
+We will work towards the following strategies in support of these principles:

 in the COS Climate Survey reported they felt respected by colleagues and peers